biglocalnews/upload-files/README.md

-Upload files to [biglocalnews.org](https://biglocalnews.org) in your GitHub Action
+Upload comma-delimited files to [biglocalnews.org](https://biglocalnews.org) in your GitHub Action

 ## Inputs